chef-boneyard/opsworks-linux-demo-cookbook-django/docs/django_blog_post.md

 An **instance** represents a computing resource, such as an Amazon EC2 instance.

-An **layer** is a blueprint that describes a set of one or more instances.
+A **layer** is a blueprint that describes a set of one or more instances.
 The layer defines the packages that are installed and other configurations.
 Instances can belong to multiple layers, as long as the layers don't have overlapping configurations.

-An **stack** is the top-level OpsWorks entity.
+A **stack** is the top-level OpsWorks entity.
 Each stack will contain one or more layers which each contain instances.
 As a whole, the stack represents a set of instances that you want to manage collectively.
 An example of a web application stack might look something like:

 * A set of application server instances.
 * A load balancer instance which takes incoming traffic and distributes it across the application servers.